Signals of $W'$ and $Z'$ bosons at the LHC in the $SU(3) \times SO(5) \times U(1)$ gauge-Higgs unification: Introduction

 In $SU(3)_C\times SO(5)\times U(1)_X$ GHU models Kaluza-Klein (KK) exited states of the electroweak gauge bosons appear as $W'$ or $Z'$ bosons.
 In our previous work, the constraint $\theta_H\lesssim0.11$ and $m_\text{KK}\gtrsim 8$~TeV has been derived in the A-model from the LHC data at $\sqrt{s} = 8$~TeV, where $\theta_H$ is the Aharonov-Bohm (AB) phase in the fifth dimension and $m_\text{KK}$ is the KK mass scale~\cite{Funatsu:2016uvi}.
+The $W$ boson mass ($m_W$) is related to the KK mass scale through $\theta_H$ as $m_W \simeq O(0.1)\times m_\text{KK} \sin\theta_H$~\cite{Funatsu:2019xwr}.
+Thus the KK scale can be two orders of magnitude larger than the electroweak scale for $\theta_H\simeq0.1$.
 The effect of $Z'$ bosons is also significant for future linear colliders with polarized electron and positron beams.
 Because of the large asymmetries in the $Z'$ couplings to left- and right-handed fermions, some observables in the GHU A-model deviate from those in the SM even at $\sqrt{s}=O(100)$~GeV with the use of polarized beams~\cite{Funatsu:2017nfm,Funatsu:2019ujy}.
 In the $e^+ e^-\to\mu^+\mu^-$ process at the International Linear Collider (ILC) with $\sqrt{s}=250$~GeV~\cite{Asner:2013psa,Fujii:2017vwa,Bambade:2019fyw}, the deviation of the forward-backward asymmetry from the SM prediction becomes $-2\%$ with the right-handed electron beam for $\theta_H\simeq 0.09$.
 The deviation can be seen with 250 fb$^{-1}$ data.
 The Higgs decay branching ratios are found to be nearly the same as those in the SM~\cite{Funatsu:2013ni}, whereas the Higgs triple and quartic couplings deviate $9\%$ and $37\%$ from those in the SM, respectively~\cite{Funatsu:2014fda}.
 It is not easy to distinguish GHU models from the SM from the Higgs data at the ILC.

 The effects of $Z'$ bosons in the GHU B-model at the ILC have been studied in Ref.~\cite{Funatsu:2020haj}.
 The deviation of the forward-backward asymmetry from the SM prediction is about $-1\%$ in the $e^+ e^-\to\mu^+\mu^-$ process at the $250$~GeV ILC with polarized left-handed electron beams for $\theta_H\simeq 0.10$, where the KK mass scale is 13~TeV.
 The deviation of the differential left-right asymmetry reaches to about $-20\%$ in the forward region with the same parameters.
 The A-model and B-model can be distinguished by the dependence in the forward-backward asymmetry and left-right asymmetry on the polarization of electron and positron beams, as the two models exhibit opposite dependence on the polarization.